darshiltrivedi/Kmeans-clustering-BigData/README.md

 # Kmeans-clustering-BigData
-This contains Kmeans clustering Algorithm from scratch
+This contains Kmeans clustering Algorithm from scratch on a matlab file